Cairns Plywood Pty Ltd Sawmill Complex: Description

 The Mill Site is represented by the remains of boilers and other machinery, concrete mounting blocks, belt wheels and stacks of corrugated iron sheeting.
 There are traces of rail embedded in the grass.
 A feature of the sawmill site that can be seen for some distance away is a metal chimney belonging to the boiler and machinery that once ran the sawmill.
 For safety reasons, steel cables currently brace this chimney.
 Industrial equipment immediately adjacent to the chimney consists of the main boiler, secondary boiler, steam engine and steam generator interconnected by a series of cast-iron pipes.
 Concrete pads represent the previous location of other industrial equipment.

 The Former Workshop is a rectangular timber and weatherboard building with a gabled roof clad in corrugated iron.
 It has a timber parapet an awning and a double door on the west side.
 There are open skillion verandahs on the west and north side of the building and a corrugated iron clad skillion section on the rear, or east side.
 The machinery housed in the workshop were operated by a set of interconnected flat belts running to a single electric engine and drive shaft which is still present.
 Machinery includes a drill press, mechanical hacksaw, set of grinding wheels, a hydraulic press, a large bandsaw, a large metal lathe, a small lathe and a fan set to the forge in the blacksmiths room at the rear of the building.
 A short chimney protrudes through the roof above the blacksmiths forge.
 Tools such as spanners, and equipment including scrap iron, an old welder and welding masks remain in situ on the workbench.
 Other industrial equipment includes cogs, bolts, scrap metal, tin, chains, belt repair hooks and belt pieces.
 A large jack supports the centre of the skillion roof on the north side.

 The Former Plywood Mill is a large corrugated iron clad timber-framed building with two parallel sections with gabled roofs.
 Essentially the building is an open plan shed with some internal subdivision including an internal mezzanine section with a large tub with two small plywood partitions, one forming an office area.
 Three sets of railway lines cross the shed floor and exit through large sliding doors on the west side of the building.
 A drying kiln, lined with tongue and groove boards is at the northern end of the shed.
-Various pieces of machinery including generator sets, rollers, presses, saw tables, saw blades and railcarts are stored here.
+Various pieces of machinery including generator sets, rollers, presses, saw tables, saw blades and rail carts are stored here.